-As the supervisor must upload the Thesis Project Proposal to the SIS, students are urged to send their projects to the supervisor well before the deadline (24 hours before the deadline at the latest).
+As the supervisor must upload the Thesis Project Proposal to the SIS system, students are urged to send their projects to the supervisor well before the deadline (24 hours before the deadline at the latest).
 Then, the actual writing process begins - students should actively consult and share their progress with their supervisor to ensure they submit quality text.

-Concerning the time framework, those students intending to take their State Examination in the June examination period (Year 2 of their studies) must submit their thesis usually at the beginning of May, e.g. for the academic year of 2023/2024 the deadline is 30 April 2024.
-For those intending to take their State Examination in the September examination period, the thesis submission deadline is at the end of July, e.g. for the academic year of 2023/2024, it is 31 July 2024.
-Finally, students wishing to extend the duration of their studies and take their State Examination in the winter semester (January/February, Year 3 of their studies) must submit their thesis at the very beginning of January, e.g. for the academic year of 2023/2024 the deadline is 3 January 2024.
+Concerning the time framework, those students intending to take their State Examination in the June examination period (Year 2 of their studies) must submit their thesis usually at the beginning of May, e.g. for the academic year of 2022/2023 the deadline is 3 May 2023.
+For those intending to take their State Examination in the September period, the thesis submission deadline is at the end of July, e.g. for the academic year of 2022/2023, it is 1 August 2023.
+Finally, students wishing to take their State examination in the winter semester (usually January/February period) must submit their thesis at the very beginning of January, e.g. for the academic year of 2022/2023 the deadline is 3 January 2023.